EURO GOVT-ECB buying lifts Italian, Spanish bonds

 "That's a tough trick to pull off because if the market is not confident of ultimate full repayment then it will eventually just allow the authorities to fund and bail out as in the cases of Greece etc."

-September German Bund futures were 30 ticks lower than at Friday's settlement close at 132.06, although off session lows of 130.57.
-Italian BTP futures FBTPc1 were almost 5.5 points higher.
+September German Bund futures were 70 ticks lower than at Friday's settlement close at 131.66, although off session lows of 130.57.
+Italian BTP futures FBTPc1 were 5.5 points higher.

-Ten-year Bund yields were 2.5 basis points higher at 2.39 percent, well off session highs, as European equities slid into negative territory, down nearly 2 percent on the day.

-"It's a massive asset allocation out of stocks and into Bunds," a trader said.

 GROWTH WORRIES, U.S. DOWNGRADE UNDERPIN MARKETS

-Ten-year Bund yields were around 15 basis points lower than at the beginning of August despite policymakers' efforts to rein in the euro zone debt crisis.
+Falls in low-risk Bunds were contained however -- 10-year yields were still more than 5 basis points lower than at the beginning of August -- with markets rattled by Friday's cut in the U.S. credit rating to AA-plus from triple-A.

+Shares tumbled in Asia although European shares showed only modest losses in early trade.
+Italian and Spanish shares were higher.

-The risk-off tone came despite Group of Seven leaders pledging they were "ready to take action to ensure stability and liquidity in financial markets" as fears U.S. spending cuts would slow global growth spooked investors.
+The risk-off tone came despite Group of Seven leaders pledging they were "ready to take action to ensure stability and liquidity in financial markets" as fears U.S. spending cuts would slow global growth.

-U.S. Treasury yields, benefiting from safe-haven flows out of riskier assets despite the downgrade, were up to 8 basis points lower near Friday's 10-month lows .
+U.S. Treasury yields, benefiting from safe-haven flows out of riskier assets despite the downgrade, were up to 6 basis points lower.

 "The muddling through approach of policymakers on both sides of the Atlantic carries much of the blame for the current crises...policymakers alone hold the keys to determining whether this latest development triggers a new recession or not," Societe Generale economists said in a note.

-As 10-year Treasuries outperformed Bunds in early trade, the spread between the two yields briefly reached zero.
-But as Bunds pared losses the spread widened again, with Treasuries yielding around 11 basis points more than Bunds.
+As 10-year Treasuries outperformed Bunds, the spread between the two yields briefly reached zero, before widening again with Treasuries yielding around 7 basis points more than Bunds.
 (Reporting by Kirsten Donovan, graphic by Scott Barber)

 * Aims to cut petroleum product imports by 60 pct - document (Adds context)